poenmasem/GetPrivacy/README.md

 # Setup Windows Privacy Focused 👨‍💻🔐
 - A Complete Guide to setup Windows with focus on Privacy and Security.

 - Most of the softwares listed here are [FOSS](https://itsfoss.com/what-is-foss/).
-Also includes the safest Activators link to activate Windows so that people don't need to download them from unknown websites.

 - For Windows 11, the guide will be updated after it's stable version release.